 A study by VantageScore and MagnifyMoney found that people with the best credit scores and people with the worst credit scores actually had similar amounts of outstanding debt.
 However, those with the best scores had an average total credit limit of $46,700—16 times the credit limit of those with the worst scores!

-Therefore, for the high scorers, that outstanding debt made up a much smaller percentage of their total available credit than those with low credit limits and poor scores, which highlights the importance of the overall utilization ratio.
+Therefore, for the high scorers, their outstanding debt made up a much smaller percentage of their total available credit than those with low credit limits and poor scores, which highlights the importance of the overall utilization ratio.

 This study reported that the average credit card user has an overall utilization ratio of 20%, which is generally considered to be a safe number for maintaining decent credit.
 To become someone who has an 850 credit score, however, you’ll need to keep it around 5% or lower.
+As of 2019, FICO says that the average revolving utilization for those with the “850 profile” is 4.1%.

 In addition, keep in mind that even if you have a low overall utilization ratio, individual cards with high utilization could still bring down your score.
+You can read more about this in our article on individual vs. overall credit utilization ratios.

 As a hypothetical example, let’s say you have two cards: one with a $10,000 limit and a $0 balance and the other with a $1,000 limit and a $900 balance.
 Your total available credit is $10,000 + $1,000 = $11,000 and your total debt is $900.
 Therefore, your overall utilization ratio is $900 / $11,000 = 8% utilization, which is a very good number.